CSX railroad’s first-quarter profit jumps to $695 million

 - Seattle will be too expensive for you when you retire, longtimer is told | Money Makeover

+He said he is done apologizing for the railroad’s service problems last summer that emerged after the initial operating changes, saying its performance has improved significantly.
+Federal regulators have stopped requiring weekly calls with CSX on its service.

-CSX said it generated $2.88 billion revenue even though the railroad hauled 4 percent fewer carloads of goods.
+CSX said it generated $2.88 billion revenue in the first quarter even though the railroad hauled 4 percent fewer carloads of goods.

 The results topped Wall Street’s expectations.
 The analysts surveyed by Zacks Investment Research expected earnings of 66 cents per share in the latest quarter and $2.83 billion revenue.

-Through the close of regular-session trading Tuesday, CSX shares had climbed almost 3 percent since the beginning of the year, while the Standard & Poor’s 500 index has stayed nearly flat.
+Through the close of regular-session trading Tuesday, the shares had climbed almost 3 percent since the beginning of the year, while the Standard & Poor’s 500 index has stayed nearly flat.

 Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on CSX at https://www.zacks.com/ap/CSX